This information is provided for persons interested in obtaining a marriage license in Madison County.

 - All marriage license applicants must provide their correct and entire legal name.

-- Photographic identification is strongly recommended as it would avoid any unnecessary delays in verifying information required for issuance of the license.
+- Photographic identification for both parties is strongly recommended as it would avoid any unnecessary delays in verifying information required for issuance of the license.

 - Acceptable identification should be official government-issued identification that provides sufficient proof that the applicant is who the applicant represents he or she is.